 Coaching Leader Program Curriculum and Objectives

-The CLP is organized in 5 modules delivered in 3 Weekends accompanied by 7 Micro Learning Webinars which can be attended in real time or on demand Library of On Demand Only videos.
+The CLP is organized in 5 modules delivered in 3 Weekends accompanied by 7 Micro Learning Webinars which can be attended in real time or on demand via the Library of On Demand Only videos.

-In addition each student will participate in 6 Group Practice Sessions with Mentor Coaches and 3 one on one sessions with a Mentor Coach.
+In addition, each student will participate in 6 Group Practice Sessions with Mentor Coaches and 3 one-on-one sessions with a Mentor Coach.

 Coaching Leader Program: A Step Beyond the traditional Coaching Curriculum

 - De-mystify coaching and coaching presence into actionable steps.

 - Identify and deepen key coaching skills, including active listening, powerful questioning, providing useful feedback, working through resistance, creating actionable goals, and empowering others.

 - Explore how flexing coaching styles to fit different situations will maximize your impact as a coach.

 - Create a unique coaching model, guidebook, and toolbox that you can use as a reference to inform your own coaching approach.